bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

        &= q_i(t) - \frac{\epsilon^2}{2} \frac{\partial U}{\partial q_i}(q(t)) + \epsilon p(t) && H := U(q) + K(p) \\
    \tag{7}

-Equation 7 is known in physics as (one type of) Langevin Equation (see box for explanation), thus the name Langevin Monte Carlo.
+Equation 7 is known in physics as (one type of) Langevin Equation (see box below for explanation), thus the name Langevin Monte Carlo.

 Now that we have a proposal state (:math:`q^*`), we can view the algorithm